MicrosoftDocs/azure-docs/articles/spring-apps/includes/tutorial-authenticate-client-with-gateway/authenticate-client-with-gateway-consumption-plan.md

 ## 4. Deploy the apps to Azure Spring Apps

-The follow steps show you how to deploy the apps to Azure.
+The following steps show you how to deploy the apps to Azure.

 ### 4.1 Deploy the microservice apps to Azure Spring Apps